Theodore Earl Butler: Butler at Giverny

-Never having gone up on a balloon.
-I do not know how the Statue of Liberty looks out of the clouds, but will grant that Mr. Theodore E. Butler whose work is being shown at the Durand-Ruel Galleries, knows about it.
-A like vantage point is needed to recognize the Nuremberg toys-house, which serve as accessories to the artist's idealization of the Brooklyn Bridge.
-Mr. Butler moves in another sphere from common folk, and his retina must have a peculiar faculty for chromatic analysis.
-The extreme of his remarkable vision is witnessed in the evening meal".
-N 13, which is wondrously made.
+Mr. Butler moves in another sphere from common folk, and his retina must have a peculiar faculty for chromatic analysis ...
 There is an attempt to lift these excesses to an airy height by adding a poetic flavor in the titles as in No. 24.
 "Rain Clouds": but if the title is correct it must have been raining bricks, for there is no misty vapory thinness: everything is as solidly packed as a steamer trunk-hence the elevated conceit comes down with a dull thud.
 No 3 "A Floating Mist" and Nos.
 5 and 11, showing the same haystack under the baptism of an opalescent and an autumn sunrise declare some better work.
 Claude Monet, the great luminarist, who proved at least to the world the reasonableness of his artistic conceptions may not be proud of his Giverny pupil who should rub up against some of his own American trees and get down out of the clouds.

 After six months he was back in Giverny.
 He married Marthe Hoschedé, Suzanne's sister in 1900.

 The Butler family and the Rose family, Ethel and Guy Rose, rented summer houses in Veules les Roses.
 Butler was also a close friend of Philip Hale, John Singer Sargent, and Maximilien Luce.

 Butler in the USA (1913–1921)

 In 1914, the Butler family moved to New York when Butler got a commission to paint mural panels for the home of William Paine.
 He contributed two paintings to the 1913 Armory Show in New York City, Marine and Fourteenth of July, Paris.
 He founded with his friend, John Sloan, the Society of Independent Artists and served on its board from 1918 to 1921.
 The breakout of World War I prevented Butler from returning to Giverny until 1921.

 In the meantime, Butler became involved with the American Red Cross and raised funds with Marthe Hoschedé.
-He marked that occasion with a painting titled "All Together".
+He marked that occasion with a painting titled All Together.